Our office is open Monday through Friday, 8 am to 5 pm for document pick up only.

 Tuesdays and Thursdays 9:30-11:30 a.m. and 1:30-3:30 p.m.

 Fridays 9:30-11:30 a.m.

-Schedule an Appointment for Virtual Advising via Zoom - Students and scholars will be connected with a UNT Immigration Advisor.
-If there are multiple students and scholars in the queue, you will be placed directly into a waiting room.
-Please note, virtual advising is meant for shorter inquiries, and in order to serve all students and scholars, we ask that advising be limited to 5 minutes.
+Schedule an Appointment for Virtual Advising via Zoom Students and scholars will be connected with a UNT Immigration Advisor.
+Please note, virtual advising is meant for shorter inquiries, and in order to serve all students and scholars, we ask that advising be limited to 10 minutes.

 Remember, general inquiries can still be submitted to firstname.lastname@example.org.

 J-1 Students and Scholars, please email email@example.com and your Senior Immigration Advisor will schedule a time to speak with you via phone or Zoom.